-Sherman Alexie is Not the Indian You Expected
+Sherman Alexie on How Trump is Turning the US Into a Reservation

 “Everyone knows Sherman as a Native American author, but I think his writing about class is in many ways underrated,” said novelist Jess Walter — who grew up poor on the outskirts of the Spokane reservation.
 “He doesn’t have an MFA.
 He went to state schools.
 And a lot of times when you’re reading an author whose ethnicity you don’t share, they went to Brown and then got their MFA at Iowa.
 But Sherman writes from a very different place.”

-And that place — from the heart of the rural mountain West — is a place very few people write about.
+And that place — the heart of the rural mountain West — is a place very few people write about.
 “There aren’t many writers from Washington,” Alexie told Neko Case in a 2012 Believer interview.
 “And even fewer who speak the language of kids who grew up in poverty there, and probably less than a handful of those speak the poetry of our region.
 ‘Our’ trees are not ‘their’ trees, if you know what I mean.”

 As someone who grew up just a few hours from Alexie’s reservation and went to summer camp just over the county line, I know what he means.
 I read Alexie’s work growing up because I had a college-educated white mother, but also because no one else seemed to write about the sort of people I knew in rural Northern Idaho: poor people, bigoted people, anti-gay people, Native people, Western people.
 Angry, frustrated women; drunken, self-defeated men; hopeful and weird misfit kids like myself.

-When I was young, I watched Smoke Signals a dozen times because it was the first time I’d seen my landscape — the dusty sagebrush interspersed with towering pines, the bleak but beautiful and everlasting roads to nowhere.
+When I was young, I watched Smoke Signals a dozen times because it was the first time I’d seen my landscape depicted onscreen — the dusty sagebrush interspersed with towering pines, the bleak but beautiful and everlasting roads to nowhere.
 Revisiting Alexie’s work always makes me homesick to my stomach: How lucky am I, to have such a poet for such a place we’ve both come to loathe and love?

 Alexie is renowned for his readings, which are essentially one-man tour-de-force performances.
 He gets paid handsomely to appear at colleges and colloquiums, to give keynotes and capstone lectures.
 But after his mother’s death — and after surgery, last year, to remove a tumor on his brain — he took a purposeful sabbatical from the circuit and its psychological tax.
 He quite literally needed to rest his brain.